-Equality, Quality, Social Responsibility: as we expressed in the "Manifesto for a Human Rights-based Medicine" these are principles that should guide health systems.
+Equality, Quality, Social Responsibility: as expressed in the "Manifesto for a Human Rights-Based Medicine," these three principles should guide health systems.

-We believe that being treated is a fundamental right and that, as such, should be ensured for every individual.
+We believe that access to medical treatment is a fundamental right and should be ensured for every individual.
 In order for care to be accessible, it must be completely free; to ensure that it is effective, it must be of high quality.

 This is why, every day, we practice medicine based on the principles of:

 Every human being has the right to be treated, without discrimination, with the best possible care.